Akron RubberDucks: Season-by-season results

-Note: Place indicates finish in Eastern League's Northern Division from 1980 to 1982; in divisionless Eastern League from 1983 to 1993; in Eastern League's Southern Division from 1994 to 2009; in Eastern League's Western Division from 2010 to 2020; in Double-A Northeast's Southwest Division in 2021.
+Note: Place indicates finish in Eastern League's Northern Division from 1980 to 1982; in division-less Eastern League from 1983 to 1993; in Eastern League's Southern Division from 1994 to 2009; in Eastern League's Western Division from 2010 to 2020; in Double-A Northeast/Eastern League's Southwest Division in 2021 to present.

 Notoriety

-Over the off-season between the 2010–2011 season, the Aeros received national attention after introducing a number of new promotions as well as menu items at Canal Park.
+Over the off-season between the 2010–2011 season, the Aeros received national attention after introducing many new promotions as well as menu items at 7 17 Credit Union Park.
 The team was featured in a segment titled "Back in Black" during The Daily Show performed by comedian Lewis Black.
 In the segment, Black talks about several of the menu items including The "Three Dog Night" consisting of a hot dog in a Bratwurst in a Kielbasa, and "The Nice to Meat You Burger".
-The food was also covered by CNBC Sports Financial Analyst Darren Rovell.
+The food was also covered by CNBC Sports reporter Darren Rovell.

-For the 2016 season, several different promotions were announced, including (but not limited to) Thirsty Thursdays, Star Wars Night on May 4, Shooter McGavin Bobblehead Night, and An action-filled two days for the Eastern League All-Star Game.
+For the 2016 season, several different promotions were announced, including Thirsty Thursdays, Star Wars Night on May 4, Shooter McGavin Bobblehead Night, and an action-filled two days for the Eastern League All-Star Game.